 The supervision plan also explains the responsibilities of the student, the supervisor(s) and other possible parties involved.
 LUT Doctoral School recommends that two supervisors are appointed for each doctoral student.

-The supervision plan is part of the preliminary study and research plan that is submitted in the application package.
+The supervision plan is part of the preliminary research and study plan that is submitted in the application package.

-Please make use of the LUT Doctoral School model for the preliminary study and research plan (pdf, Word-version).
+Please make use of the LUT Doctoral School model for the preliminary research and study plan (pdf, Word-version).